Amatson/game-store/readme.md

 ### 3.2.
 Functional Requirements Mandatory
 #### Authentication
-Users are able to register, login and logout to the game shop.
+Users are able to register, login and logout to the game store.
 In registration users can select either player or developer.

 User authentication is implemented using Django’s authentication methods. ([Django authentication](https://docs.djangoproject.com/en/1.10/topics/auth/))